SpotlightKid/nc_share/README.md

 # nc_share.py

-A simple Python script to upload an image to my Nextcloud server and create a sharing link, which is then placed in the clipboard
+A simple Python script to upload a file (e.g. an image) to my Nextcloud server and create a sharing link, which is then placed in the clipboard.

 Based on [pyocclient], in a form slightly altered by me in the file `nextcloud.py`.